HoangAnh-it/crawling/README.md

 Eg: curl -X POST http://localhost:8080/api/push/2002-10-31
 Note:
  + date must be formatted like yyyy-MM-dd
- + ext: is extension of file like: md5,sha1, ...
+ + ext: is name of file like: md5,sha1, ...
 ```

 - Get data from database